coxcore/react-vac/docs/VAC_USAGE.md

 > [type] string

 Property name to be used for event callback function of textarea.
 Therefore, the property name must be valid as `textarea` props.

+If target of the props is valid, `textarea` is exposed.

 ```jsx
 <VAC